Certified Robustness to Data Poisoning in Gradient-Based Training: Introduction

 \section{Introduction}

 To achieve state-of-the-art performance, modern machine learning pipelines involve pre-training on massive, uncurated datasets; subsequently, models are fine-tuned with task-specific data to maximize downstream performance \citep{han2021pre}.
-Unfortunately, the datasets used in both steps are potentially untrustworthy and of such scale that conducting rigorous quality checks becomes impractical.
+Unfortunately, the datasets used in both steps are potentially untrustworthy and of such scale that rigorous quality checks become impractical.

-\paragraph{Data Poisoning.} Yet, adversarial manipulation, i.e., \textit{poisoning attacks}, affecting even a small proportion of data used for either pre-training or fine-tuning can lead to catastrophic model failures \citep{carlini2023poisoning}.
-0For instance, \citet{yang2017fake} show how popular recommender systems on sites such as YouTube, Ebay, and Yelp can be easily manipulated by poisoning.
+Yet, adversarial manipulation, i.e., \textit{poisoning attacks}, affecting even a small proportion of data used for either pre-training or fine-tuning can lead to catastrophic model failures \citep{carlini2023poisoning}.
+For instance, \citet{yang2017fake} show how popular recommender systems on sites such as YouTube, Ebay, and Yelp can be easily manipulated by poisoning.
 Likewise, \citet{zhu2019transferable} show that poisoning even 1\% of training data can lead models to misclassify targeted examples, and \citet{han2022physical} use poisoning to selectively trigger backdoor vulnerabilities in lane detection systems to force critical errors.

-\paragraph{Poisoning Defenses.} Despite the gravity of the failure modes induced by poisoning attacks, counter-measures are generally attack-specific and only defend against known attack methods \citep{tian2022comprehensive}.
+Despite the gravity of the failure modes induced by poisoning attacks, counter-measures are generally attack-specific and only defend against known attack methods \citep{tian2022comprehensive}.
 The result of attack-specific defenses is an effective ``arms race'' between attackers trying to circumvent the latest defenses and counter-measures being developed for the new attacks.
-Subsequently, even best practices, i.e., using the latest defenses, provide no guarantees of protection against poisoning attacks.
-To date, relatively few approaches have sought provable guarantees against poisoning attacks \citep{rosenfeld2020certified,steinhardt2017certified, xie2022uncovering}.
-These methods are often limited in scope, e.g., applying only to linear models \citep{rosenfeld2020certified,steinhardt2017certified} or only providing approximate guarantees for a limited set of poisoning settings \cite{rosenfeld2020certified, xie2022uncovering}.
+In effect, even best practices, i.e., using the latest defenses, provide no guarantees of protection against poisoning attacks.
+To date, relatively few approaches have sought provable guarantees against poisoning attacks.
+These methods are often limited in scope, e.g., applying only to linear models \citep{rosenfeld2020certified,steinhardt2017certified}, only providing approximate guarantees \citep{xie2022uncovering}, or only working for some limited poisoning settings~\citep{rosenfeld2020certified}.
+Other approaches partition datasets into hundreds or thousands of disjoint shards and then aggregate predictions such that the effects of poisoning are provably limited \citep{levine2020deep, wang2022improved}.
+In contrast, our goal in this work is not to produce a robust learning algorithm, but to efficiently analyze the sensitivity of (un-modified) algorithms.
+We provide an extensive discussion of related works in Appendix~\ref{app:relatedworks}.